MikepdXRider/Color-Pallete-Practice/README.md

 # Color-Pallete-Practice
-### A simple HTML &amp; CSS website built to allow developers to experiment with color palettes in a pre-set web environment.
+### A simple website(HTML &amp; CSS) built to enable developers to experiment with color palettes in a pre-built environment.

 ## Re-Sources